 Websites are made up of a series of different files.
 Some are images and videos which you might have taken yourself or had done professionally, but most are special types of text documents containing code.
-When creating a website, all these files exist on someone’s computer, just like you might store Word documents or PDFs.
+When you build a website, all of these files exist on someone’s computer, just like you might store Word documents or PDFs.

 When you want the website to be accessible to the general public, you need a special type of computer called a web server.
-This is essentially another computer, but with higher specifications than most personal computers, and with a dedicated, high-speed link to the Internet.
+This is essentially another computer, but with higher specifications than most personal computers, and with a dedicated, high-speed link to the internet.

-IP, IP, IP, Hurray
+IP, IP, IP, hurray

-The dedicated link to the Internet is known as a static internet protocol (IP) address.
-Most home Internet connections have dynamic IPs, which means they change periodically.
+The dedicated link to the internet is known as a static internet protocol (IP) address.
+Most home internet connections have dynamic IPs, which means they change periodically.
 For ordinary home usage, this isn’t a problem.
 For a web server, though, it can lead to downtime and the websites hosted on it being inaccessible.

-Static IPs avoid that risk and allow web servers to use the file transfer protocol (FTP).
+Static IPs avoid that risk, and allow web servers to use the file transfer protocol (FTP).
 This enables you to easily move files from one computer to another, such as when you upload files for a website from the computer they were created on to a web server.

 The process of setting up static IP addresses and configuring computers to be web servers is called web hosting.
 A whole industry has formed around the business of selling web hosting services, which is essentially like renting disk space on these specially configured computers.

 Computers with superpowers

-Web servers are stored in large, specially built structures called data centers which are temperature-controlled and extra secure.
-A data center will have many rooms filled with rows upon rows of computer towers side by side.
+Web servers are stored in large, specially built structures called data centers, which are temperature-controlled and extra secure.
+A data center will have many rooms, filled with rows upon rows of computer towers side by side.
 It’s on these special computers that all the files that make up a website are stored.

-As mentioned, a web server is similar to a home or work computer, but with more power and a faster Internet connection.
+As mentioned, a web server is similar to a home or work computer, but with more power and a faster internet connection.
 You can actually use your own home computer to run a web server, but it’s unlikely that the websites hosted from it will be as fast as those stored on dedicated hosting computers.

 Website owners are better off focusing their efforts on the content and marketing of the site and leaving the hosting to companies who specialize in that area.
 Yes, you have to pay for web hosting, but doing so will actually save you time and money in the long run.